github/docs/content/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account.md

 {% include tool-switcher %}
 {% webui %}

+1. [Check if you already have the SSH key you want to use](/articles/checking-for-existing-ssh-keys) and [generate a new SSH key and add it to the ssh-agent](/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) if you don't.

+After adding a new SSH key to your account on {% ifversion ghae %}{% data variables.product.product_name %}{% else %}{% data variables.product.product_location %}{% endif %}, you can reconfigure any local repositories to use SSH.
+For more information, see "[Switching remote URLs from HTTPS to SSH](/github/getting-started-with-github/managing-remote-repositories/#switching-remote-urls-from-https-to-ssh)."

-1. Copy the SSH public key to your clipboard.
+2. Copy the SSH public key to your clipboard.

   If your SSH public key file has a different name than the example code, modify the filename to match your current setup.
 When copying your key, don't add any newlines or whitespace.